groundh0g/jekyllfaces-comments/README.md

 # jekyllfaces-comments
-A place to store comments for the.
-JekyllFaces.com site using Utterances.
+A place to store comments for the JekyllFaces.com site using Utterances.